vchs/heroapp_TeenyURL/doc/interfaces.md

 * `callback`

-    It is defined as `function fn(err)` with the only argument to indicate whether the operation succeeds. `err` is an `Error` object to indicate failure.
+    It is defined as `function (err)` with the only argument to indicate whether the operation succeeds. `err` is an `Error` object to indicate failure.